NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 as they essentially change the contents of the instance's disk and those changes will remain even after the instance is shelved and unshelved.

+The following sections instruct you to issue numerous Linux commands in your web shell.
+If you are not familiar with Linux, you may want to want to refer to `An Introduction to Linux <https://cvw.cac.cornell.edu/Linux>`_ when working through these steps.

 Install Docker and Get the I-WRF Image
 -----------------------------------------